platform-mesh/kubernetes-graphql-gateway/docs/subscriptions.md

   $GRAPHQL_URL
 ```

-### Subscribe to a Change of All Fields in a Specific ConfigMap:
+### Subscribe to a Change of All Fields in a Specific ConfigMap

-Please note that only fields specified in `{}` brackets will be returned, even if `subscribeToAll: true`

 ```shell
 curl \